 At Gulf Coast Classical Academy, we believe the study of Latin in the Grammar school years sharpens the mind, develops critical thinking, and enhances problem solving.
-We implement classical, Latin-centered Christian curriculum from Memoria Press.
+We implement classical, Latin-centered Christian K-8 curriculum from Memoria Press.

 Primary School (K-2)